 Further north, the province of Pavia has equally alluring agricultural views.
 A John Deere tractor provides the focus for this pastoral scene.

-The stylised geoglyphs originally etched into an arid Peruvian plain more than 2,000 years ago are an enigma.
-Designs include hummingbirds, monkeys, spiders and human figures, and some of them are more than 1,000 feet (305m) across.
+The stylised geoglyphs originally etched into an arid Peruvian plain more than two thousand years ago are an enigma.
+Designs include hummingbirds, monkeys, spiders and human figures, and some of them are more than one thousand feet (305m) across.
 They are best admired from the sky.

 Yellowstone’s Grand Prismatic Spring was created by hot water rising up through cracks in the earth’s surface.
 The riot of colour is created by heat-loving bacteria – not Photoshop.